 But this article isn’t just about stories.
 It’s about fixing the misconceptions and wrong notions you’ve always had about raising capital for your business.

-For now, I present to you 10 of the most exciting success stories of African entrepreneurs who successfully raised capital to start, grow and scale their businesses.
+I present to you 10 of the most exciting success stories of African entrepreneurs who successfully raised capital to start, grow and scale their businesses.